Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

 * `web3signer [Options] eth1`
 * `web3signer [Options] filecoin [Filecoin Options]`

+!!! note

+    This documentation has been updated in line with the name changes recommended by the [recommended by the Ethereum Foundation](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/)..
+    The `eth1` subcommands relate to the execution layer, formally called “Ethereum 1.0.”
+The `eth2` subcommands relate to the consensus layer formally called “Ethereum 2.0.”

 ## Specifying subcommand options

 The subcommand must be specified on the command line, but the subcommand options can be specified: